-At June 30, 2023, the school district reported a total liability of \$7,650,842 for its proportionate shares of the individual plans' collective net pension liability and \$1,165,348 for its proportionate shares of net pension assets.
-Proportions of net pension amounts are based on annual contributions for each of the employers participating in the DRS administered plans.
-At June 30, 2023 the district's proportionate share of each plan's net pension liability is reported below:
+At June 30, 2024, the school district reported a total liability of \$7,137,817 for its proportionate shares of the individual plans' collective net pension liability and the district reported a total asset of \$132,174 for its proportionate shares of the individual plans' net pension assets.
+The district's proportionate share of the collective net pension liability or asset is based on annual contributions for each of the employers participating in the DRS administered plans.
+The District's proportionate share of each plan's collective net pension liability or asset is reported below: